 Ireland supports the Ethiopia Social Accountability Programme, which seeks to ensure full accountability in the delivery of basic services at local level in areas such as health, education and HIV and AIDS services.
 The resources provided through this programme have resulted in improvements in access to water, better maternal health facilities, additional classrooms, tuition for children in need and separate toilet facilities for girls in schools in rural and urban areas throughout the country.

 We support civil society and local communities’ input into the national government programmes and also the advancement of good government through engagement with local government service providers.

-With the support of NGOs, communities are now centrally involved in identifying the needs of their own areas and making proposals for improvements.
+Ireland also funds the multi-donor Civil Society Support Programme which supports civil society to contribute to national development, poverty reduction and the advancement of good governance.
+With the support of NGOs, communities are now involved in identifying the needs of their own areas and making proposals for improvements.
 Decisions on priorities are made in consultation between local authorities and communities and take account of the needs of women and men and the most marginalised groups.

 Giving communities a say is not only helping improve the quality of services they receive, it is also empowering communities to hold their local government authorities to account for the essential health and education services they require

 We are assisting the Ethiopian Ministry of Health at national and regional levels in their efforts to improve people’s health.
-In particular, we support improvements in the health of mothers and children, including the prevention of mother to child transmission of HIV.
+In particular, we prioritise funding to maternal and child health including accelerated training of midwives, the prevention of mother to child transmission of HIV and community mobilisation.
 Essential drugs, vaccines and insecticide-treated bednets are now more widely available in the fight against diseases.